The History of Kangra

 Kangra has a rich and interesting history.
 The name Trigarta finds mention in Mahabharata and Puranas.
 The Rajatrangini or the history of Kashmir also refers to the kingdom of Kangra.
 It is beyond doubt that Kangra was one of the oldest hill states in the region.
 One of its earliest rulers Susharman Chander ruled before the Mahabharata war and his name is mentioned in Mahabharata epic.
 He fought in the Great War as an ally of Kauravas, as he was the brother- in- law of Kaurava prince Duryodhana.

-The first Raja of Kangra according to the legend was not of human origin, but sprang from the sweat of the brow of the goddess at Kangra.
-His name was Bhumi Chand and he stands as a mythical progenitor of the Katoch line of dynasty.
+The first Raja of Kangra according to the legend was not of human origin but sprang from the sweat of the brow of the goddess at Kangra.
+His name was Bhumi Chand and he stands as a mythical progenitor of the Katoch line of the dynasty.

 The History of Kangra Fort

 The fort near the town is said to date back to the times of Mahabharata.
 Although the date is not historically ascertained yet the legend says that it was built by Raja Susharman Chander.

 The fort is situated on an elongated hourglass-shaped ridge to the South- West of the old Kangra town at the confluence of Baner and Majhi streams at the height of 2494 feet above sea level.
 In the background is the splendid Dhauladhar ranges and in the front, the Kangra valley extends for miles together.

 In ancient times the control exercised by the states on the outline posts of the principalities of the states must have been very loose.
 The local rulers called Ranas, Thakurs and other petty chiefs in the hills must have reigned supreme within their respective domains.
 However, they owed their allegiance to some Rajput Raja controlling a large number of small principalities.